 It quickly became clear to me that the student loan market had been fundamentally altered.
-Although our business had traction and was helping people, I realized our original product would not survive as a standalone company in the long-run.
+Although we had found product-market fit and were helping people, I realized our original product would not survive the shutdown.
 So, our team went back to the drawing board.
 One idea consistently rose to the top of all the criteria we considered.
 And today, I'm excited to introduce this new idea, the new Pillar, to all of you.
 In the same way we previously helped people tackle their most-pressing financial obligations, we’re now helping families better protect and care for their aging loved ones.

 Why this space?
 Over 50M Americans act as an informal family caregiver to an older loved one.
 These people - daughters, sons, wives, husbands, grandchildren, nieces, nephews, and more - take on a wide range of responsibilities like scheduling doctors appointments and making medical decisions to managing household finances and organizing legal affairs.
 They all want to support their older loved ones, but they often feel overwhelmed balancing these responsibilities against the needs of their own children, partners, and jobs.